mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/skills-training.md

 You do not need to have any software development skills to build apps with Mendix.
 The Mendix community consists of a wide variety of users, all with different educational backgrounds, work experience, and skills.

-That being said, you can use use available programming skills to extend an app with custom code, UX/UI skills to add custom app styling, and database skills will help you to implement performance optimization.
+That being said, you can use any available programming skills to extend an app with custom code, UX/UI skills to add custom app styling, and database skills to implement performance optimization.

 ## 3 How Long Does It Take to Learn Mendix? {#how-long-to-learn}

-With Mendix, you can build your first app in 30 minutes.
-Directly after you create your account you will be guided in the platform to build your first app.
+With Mendix, you can build your first application in 30 minutes.
+Right after you create your account, you will be guided into the platform to build your first app.

-You can follow the [Become a Rapid Developer](https://gettingstarted.mendixcloud.com/link/path/10) learning path online at your own pace, free of charge.
-There are 12 modules in this learning path, which take about thirty minutes each to complete.
-So, you could complete all the modules in less than a day and start building applications straightaway.
+To continue learning, you can follow the [Become a Rapid Developer Learning Path](https://gettingstarted.mendixcloud.com/link/path/31) online at your own pace, free of charge.
+There are 11 modules in this learning path, which take about an hour each to complete.
+So, you could complete all the modules in a day or two, and then start building applications straightaway.

 There is no time limit to complete a Mendix learning path, which allows you to work through everything in your own time.
 The modules have individual learning units, each of which take a few minutes to complete.
 In addition, each module has a knowledge check to verify your understanding and highlight any areas you might need to review again.

-After a few months of experience with Mendix app projects, you will be able to get to the [Advanced Developer Certification level](https://gettingstarted.mendixcloud.com/link/certification/advanced).
+After a few months of experience with Mendix app projects, you will be able to get to the [Advanced Developer Certification](https://gettingstarted.mendixcloud.com/link/certification/advanced) level.
 Users with software experience get here faster than those without any experience in building apps.

-There is always the option to register for a three-day classroom course, taught by a Mendix Academy expert.
+The option to register for a three-day [classroom course](https://gettingstarted.mendixcloud.com/link/classroom) is also always available.
+These are taught by Mendix Academy experts.

 Based on a survey conducted amongst developers about learning low code, we got these answers: